 Pre-registration form: Please download and complete the following form and bring it with you on your first visit.

-Across its campuses Banner – University Medicine performs life-changing research and provides graduate medical education to those who go on to touch lives across Arizona, the nation and the world.
-The medical centers are a vital part of Banner Health’s mission to make a difference in people’s lives through excellent patient care.
+Across its campuses, Banner – University Medicine educates new medical students, and provides graduate medical education to those who go on to touch lives across Arizona, the nation and the world.

 Academic medical centers provide both traditional and advanced patient care.
 Our patients have access to comprehensive and life-changing treatments thanks to our large research portfolios that generate new ideas, leading to novel concepts and therapies.
 We are also deeply embedded in our communities, often serving as safety net providers and responders during public health outbreaks, natural disasters, and local crises.